hex-plex/hex-plex/README.md

 ## Hi There 👋,

 ### About me
 My name is Somnath Kumar I am just a curious little fella, love computers from my childhood.
 I am very interested in Robotics , Machine Learning in general, Computer Vision , Networking, and anything that can flex my brains.
-Besides programming I training to find an near-optimal policy to play couple of frequencies on a instrument named Guitar.
+Besides programming I am training myself to find an near-optimal policy to play couple of frequencies on a instrument named Guitar.
-- 🌱 I’m currently learning ROS, Computer Architecture and Multi Agent Reinforcement learning.
+- 🌱 I’m currently learning Computer Architecture, Inverse Reinforcement learning and Robot mechanics.
-- 👯 I’m looking to collaborate on Robotics Projects , Deep learning experiments and Emulators.
+- 👯 I’m looking to collaborate on Robotics Projects , Deep learning experiments and anything complex.
 - 💬 Ask me about Life.
 - 📫 How to reach me:
 - ⚡ Fun fact: A 'jiffy' is an actual unit of time for 1/100th of a second.